 Thanks to Shasta Mountain Guides for this excellent list!
 You will also have the opportunity to participate in a call with SMG to learn more about your gear and your upcoming adventure.

-- Mountaineering boots—Double-plastic recommended, crampon-compatible*
+- Mountaineering boots—Double-plastic recommended, crampon-compatible (rental included in your climber fee)

 - Crampons—rental included in your climber fee